 When I was 33, my mother called the 3 sisters together, to tell us an amazing story…..
 In 1952 in Denmark, my mother had given birth to a daughter, as an unmarried woman.
 In those days, if you weren’t married, the child was automatically given up for adoption.
 My mother never held her daughter, nor even saw her.
 Can you imagine that?
 The Social Workers at the time told her to go home and get on with her life, and to forget that she’d ever had a child!
 The only ‘proof’ she had that a baby even existed was the cot birth card, which she ‘stole’ from the hospital.

 She never told anyone in her family, such was the ‘shame’ of being unmarried and pregnant.
 Friends didn’t know either as she’d moved away from home for work.
 When she met and married the man who became my father, she never told him either.

-A few years later, I was able to also go.
-I remember clearly meeting my sister for the first time, and the l-o-n-g hug and many tears of joy.
+A few years later, I was able to also go to Denmark.
+I remember clearly meeting my sister for the first time, and the many tears of joy and the l-o-n-g hug!
 What I realised in that moment, was that I felt complete.
 It truly felt as if Helle reached out and placed a missing jigsaw piece back in my heart…. that was what had been missing all those years….
 My SISTER was the missing piece!